CogniPilot/brave_docs/docs/reference_systems/b3rb/setup.md

 ## Build and flash the Cerebri image for B3RB

-If choosing to use the stable Airy release, make sure Cerebri is on the airy branch.
+If choosing to use the stable Brave release, make sure Cerebri is on the brave branch.

 ??? question "How do I know what branch Cerebri is on?"